JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Cells can also be classified according to their growth characteristics, and bring their own set of considerations for growth:

-Here our focus will be on the most common cell types; adherent and suspension cells.
-Please note: all procedures involving the manipulation of cultured cells should take place using aseptic technique and the appropriate containment method(s).
+Here, our focus will be on the most common cell types: adherent and suspension cells.
+Please note that all procedures involving the manipulation of cultured cells should be performed using an aseptic technique and the appropriate containment method(s).

 Stage 1 - Cryopreservation